TritonDataCenter/sdc-headnode/README.md

   - `"default-boot-option"` selects the default grub boot option; a value of `1` selects the second entry in the menu: regular headnode boot

-#### Build Artifacts
+#### Build Artefacts

-Three classes of build artifact may be described in the build specification
+Three classes of build artefact may be described in the build specification
 file: images, zones and files.

 ##### Images

 Images, defined in the `"images"` key of the build specification file, refer to specific image dataset streams (and their associated manifests) as published in an IMGAPI service.
-These artifacts are generally base images on which the incremental dataset streams for core SDC zone datasets (specified in `"zones"`) are based.
+These artefacts are generally base images on which the incremental dataset streams for core SDC zone datasets (specified in `"zones"`) are based.